gestylinaga/notes/src/content/on/php.md

 originally named, is a dynamic, interpreted, scripting language, made for building interactive websites on the server.

-Even though it's old, and mostly pronounced '*dead*', it remains one of the most popular languages for backend web-development.
+Even though it's old, and mostly pronounced *'dead'*, it remains one of the most popular languages for backend web-development.
 (Also good to know because, it used to be **so** popular, a lot of websites will have some PHP somewhere).